-cancelled out by a local increase of SWA due to the synaptic homeostatic regulation (Tononi & Cirelli, 2003) in the dorsal stream (Goodale, 1993; Mishkin & Ungerleider, 1982).
-It is known that the lower visual field, which is projected to the dorsal part of the visual area, has an advantage in perception of particular stimuli (Previc & Mullen, 1990; Rubin, Nakayama, & Shapley, 1996).
-Furthermore, asymmetry in attentional resolution between the upper and lower visual field has also been suggested (He, Cavanagh, & Intriligator, 1996).
+Interestingly, there was little suppression in SWA in the dorsal part of the early visual area.
+This rejects the assumption that FNE should reduce the strength of SWA uniformly in the brain.
+The result may suggest that the impact of the FNE was negligible in this region, or that the influence of the FNE may have been cancelled out by a local increase of SWA due to the synaptic homeostatic regulation (Tononi and Cirelli, 2003) in the dorsal stream (Goodale, 1993; Mishkin and Ungerleider, 1982).
+It is known that the lower visual field, which is projected to the dorsal part of the visual area, has an advantage in perception of particular stimuli (Previc and Mullen, 1990; Rubin, Nakayama, and Shapley, 1996).
+Furthermore, asymmetry in attentional resolution between the upper and lower visual field has also been suggested (He, Cavanagh, and Intriligator, 1996).
 The dorsal part of the visual area might have been stimulated in the first sleep session where novel objects and equipment are exposed to the subject.
 This may result in a local need of synaptic homeostatic regulation during sleep and nullify the reduction of SWA caused by the FNE.

 We included only younger and healthy participants in the present study.
 Nine out of ten participants showed suppression of SWA during slow-wave sleep in at least one of the three visual areas.
 Thus, the FNE was present in a majority of the participants.
 Furthermore, there was no significant difference between genders in the frequency of the FNE.
 However, the impact of the FNE on SWA or individual and gender differences may vary with populations.
-Previous research suggests that the impact of the FNE differs by age (Wauquier et al., 1991; Webb & Campbell, 1979) or physical conditions such as respiratory disorders (Le Bon et al., 2000; Levendowski et al., 2009), chronic fatigue syndrome (Le Bon et al., 2003), depression (Rotenberg et al., 1997; Toussaint et al., 2000), or posttraumatic stress disorder (Herbst et al., 2010).
-Some groups are suggested to require more days for adaptation (Herbst et al., 2010; Rotenberg et al., 1997).
+Previous research suggests that the impact of the FNE differs by age (Webb and Campbell,

+1979; Wauquier et al., 1991) or physical conditions such as respiratory disorders (Levendowski et al., 2009; Le Bon et al., 2000), chronic fatigue syndrome (Le Bon et al., 2003), depression (Rotenberg et al., 1997; Toussaint et al., 2000), or posttraumatic stress disorder (Herbst et al., 2010).
+Some groups are suggested to require more days for adaptation (Herbst, et al., 2010; Rotenberg, et al., 1997).
 Thus, greater SWA suppression may be shown in particular groups.

 There are several limitations in the present study.
-Because we used the data collected from our past projects that had different purposes and employed different procedures, the data analyzed here was restricted to the first sleep cycle that occurred in the initial 90 min of nightly sleep.
+Because we used the data collected from our past projects that had different purposes and employed different procedures, the data analyzed here was restricted to the first sleep cycle that occurred in the initial 90 minutes of nightly sleep.
 Moreover, it is still unclear which brain regions are affected by the FNE and which are not, because we restricted the regions of interest in the visual area.
-Whereas the present study shows that the visual areas are affected by the FNE through reduction of SWA in slow-wave sleep, the FNE in other
+Whereas the present study shows that the visual areas are affected by the FNE through reduction of SWA during slow-wave sleep, the FNE in other cortical regions has yet to be studied in detail.
+Also, which spontaneous oscillations other than SWA, such as alpha or theta oscillations, are affected by the FNE in the visual area is unclear.
+Stage REM parameters should be also tested, because these may be sensitive to adaptation as well (Lorenzo and Barbanoj, 2002).
+Moreover, the relationship between neural plasticity and the FNE needs to be clarified.